IntelRealSense/librealsense/examples/measure/readme.md

 auto profile = pipe.start(cfg);
 ```

-Our goal is to generate depth without any holes, since these are going to pose an immidiate problem to our algorithm.
+Our goal is to generate depth without any holes, since these are going to pose an immediate problem to our algorithm.
 The best way to reduce the number of missing pixels is by letting the hardware do it.
 The D400 cameras have a **High Density** preset we can take advantage of.
 Until the presets are finalized, the way to apply this preset is by name: